Entry requirements:

 Cash:

-The official currency in Cuba is the Cuban Peso, this is a closed currency, making it worthless outside of Cuba, inflation is currently high in Cuba, so we recommend bringing over Euros in cash as this traditionally offers much better value for money locally.
-Many restaurants and bars have started to price up in Euros now, some taxis have also started to accept the Euro.
-We recommend small denominations as tips do go a long way in Cuba, you will probably get Cuban Pesos in your change so please bear this in mind and use these in Cuba as you can’t change them back.
+The official currency in Cuba is the Cuban Peso, this is a closed currency, making it worthless outside of Cuba, inflation is currently high in Cuba, so we recommend bringing over Euros and or US dollars in cash, as this traditionally offers much better value for money locally.
+Many restaurants and bars have started to price up in Euros and Dollars now, some taxis have also started to accept these currencies as well.
+We recommend small denominations as tips do go a long way in Cuba, you will probably get Cuban Pesos in your change so please bear this in mind and use these in Cuba as you can't change them back.
+Conversely, large hotels will only accept credit or debit cards, so check with your bank that they will be accepted in Cuba as you may need them.

 An adapter: